danieltan1517/teh_tarik/phase1/README.md

 Let's build a simple lexer that identifies numbers with multiple digits and the basic operation `+`.
 The other operations such as `-`, `*`, `/` can be easily figured out by modifying the currrent example.
+We start with an index value of zero, and traverse through the entire string, adding tokens to the list of tokens.
+To randomly access a letter of a string, use `code.as_bytes()` to get the string array as a byte array.
 A number token is parsed by finding the beginning index of the number 0-9, finding the ending index of the number 0-9, and getting the substring token `code[start..end]`.

 ```